Who We Are

 We believe that WoCC can serve as a critical resource to the law school community in the following ways:

 Mentorship and Support: Our formal student mentorship program for incoming students coupled with informal mentorship which develops from our programing provides guidance for our members.
 We also provide a formal private professional mentorship program where our members are paired with practitioners from firms that sponsor WoCC.
-Additionally, we facilitate monthly meetings for group discussion of critical issues as well as social events to promote interaction and mentorship between women of color at the law school.
+Additionally, we facilitate monthly meetings for group discussion of critical issues as well as social events to promote interaction and mentorship at the law school.

 Professional Development: Events featuring attorneys working in the private or public sector allow WoCC to prepare our members for their post-graduate careers.
 We also host an annual panel of 2L and 3L law students to discuss summer internships with 1Ls that is endorsed and co-hosted by various affinity groups within NYU Law.